barbara-pr/barbara-pr/README.md

 ### About me

-- 🎓 I'm a systems analysis and development student.
+- 🎓 I'm an information systems student.

 ### Learning